Indonesia devastated by tropical cyclone Seroja

-It is a devastating reality that Indonesia experiences more natural disasters than almost any other country.
-On average, the world’s largest island country has been hit with an average of one natural disaster a month since 2004, when the Indian Ocean earthquake and tsunami claimed more than 200,000 lives.
+It is a devastating reality that Indonesia experiences more disaster events than almost any other country.
+On average, the world’s largest island country has been hit with an average of one disaster event a month since 2004, when the Indian Ocean earthquake and tsunami claimed more than 200,000 lives.

-In the first three weeks of 2021 alone, a staggering 185 natural disasters including earthquakes, floods, landslides and volcanic eruptions took innocent lives and caused significant damage.
+In the first three weeks of 2021 alone, a staggering 185 disaster events including earthquakes, floods, landslides and volcanic eruptions took innocent lives and caused significant damage.

-Right now, Indonesia is dealing with the immediate aftermath of one of the most powerful cyclones to ever hit the country.
+In April 2021, Indonesia had to deal with the immediate aftermath of one of the most powerful cyclones to ever hit the country.

 Tropical Cyclone Seroja formed on April 3 and brought historic levels of flooding and landslides to parts of southern Indonesia and neighbouring East Timor.

-Indonesia’s disaster agency, the National Agency for Disaster Countermeasure, estimates that at least 224 have been killed by the storm and that at least 100 people (the majority from Indonesia) remain missing.
-More than 20,000 people have been displaced with some sheltering in evacuation centres.
+Indonesia’s disaster agency, the National Agency for Disaster Countermeasure, estimated that at least 224 were killed by the storm and that at least 100 people (the majority from Indonesia) were missing.
+More than 20,000 people were displaced with some sheltering in evacuation centres.